Bengal Presidency: Economy

 The Port of Calcutta was the largest seaport of British India.
 The port was constructed by the British East India Company.
 It was one of the busiest ports in the world during the 19th and early 20th centuries.
 Calcutta was a major trading port with links to ports across the British Empire.
 Its local hinterland spanned beyond Bengal to include north and northeast India, the Himalayan kingdoms and Tibet.
-The Bay of Bengal became one of the busiest shipping hubs in the world, rivaling the traffic of ports on the Atlantic.
+The Bay of Bengal became one of the busiest shipping hubs in the world, rivalling the traffic of ports on the Atlantic.
 Calcutta was also an important naval base in World War II and was bombed by the Japanese.

 Chambers of commerce were established.
 The Bengal Chamber of Commerce was established in 1853.
 The Narayanganj Chamber of Commerce was set up in 1904.
 The textile trade of Bengal enriched many merchants.
 For example, Panam City in Sonargaon saw many townhouses built for wealthy textile merchants.

 Tea became a major export of Bengal.
 Northwestern Bengal became the center of Darjeeling tea cultivation in the foothills of the Himalayas.
 Darjeeling tea became one of the most reputed tea varieties in the world.
 The Darjeeling Himalayan Railway was constructed in the tea plantation zone.
 In eastern Bengal, the Sylhet and Chittagong hilly regions became hubs of tea production.
 Assam tea was produced in the northeastern part of the Bengal Presidency.

 Aside from the British, the chief beneficiaries of the colonial economy were the zamindars (landed gentry).
 The Permanent Settlement enforced a system in which peasants were indebted to the zamindars.
 The peasants rented land from the zamindars and became tenant farmers.
 Strong control of land by the zamindars meant the British had few headaches in exploiting trade and business.
-However, Bengal received little attention for industrialization due to the entrenched peasant-zamindar relationship under the Permanent Settlement.
+However, Bengal received little attention for industrialisation due to the entrenched peasant-zamindar relationship under the Permanent Settlement.
 The zamindars of Bengal built mansions, lodges, modern bungalows, townhouses, and palaces on their estates.
 Some of the largest mansions include the Hazarduari Palace in Murshidabad, the Ahsan Manzil on the Nawab of Dhaka's estate, the Marble Palace in Calcutta, and the Cooch Behar Palace.